Film Production Companies and Lighting Safety

 - When using open-faced lighting units, provide protection from shrapnel in case the bulb explodes

-- Ensure that scaffolds or other metal grids that are used to support the lighting are grounded
+- Ensure that scaffolds or other metal grids that are used to support the lighting are grounded; a multimeter [Amazon Affiliate Link] can assist with this

-- Before using any grounded equipment, test for continuity between the ground pin on the plug and the metal parts of the lighting equipment
+- Before using any grounded equipment, test for continuity between the ground pin on the plug and the metal parts of the lighting equipment; a multimeter [Amazon Affiliate Link] can assist with this

-- Before relamping or repairing a light, turn it off and disconnect it from the power source.
+- Before relamping or repairing a light, turn it off and disconnect it from power source

 A specialized film insurance broker is best able to present the risks associated with your film production to the film insurance underwriter to ensure you receive the best coverage and premium for your production.